 - To examine the nipple, squeeze gently and check for discharge, lumps, and pain.

 Carry out the same routine while lying down, allowing the breast tissue to rest evenly against the chest wall.

-Standing in front of a mirror, people should look at the overall appearance of the breasts and nipples.
-Here are some questions to think about:
+Standing in front of a mirror, a person should look at the overall appearance of the breasts and nipples.
+Here are some questions to think about while doing so:

-- Are they similar in size, shape, or height?
+- Are they similar in size, shape, and height?

 - Is one a different color than the other?

 - Are there any visible skin lesions, marks, color changes, or moles?

 - Are there any signs of swelling, lumpiness, pitting, or contour changes?

 - Are the nipples facing outward or inward?